nic0428/Suds2/README.md

 	* envelopeBegin (optional) - a string containing the XML preceding the contents of the SOAP request body
 	* envelopeEnd (optional) - a string containing the XML following the contents of the SOAP request body
 	* authorization (optional) - a string used to specify basic HTTP authorization in the request header
+	* includeNS (optional) - a boolean (ns0 by default) allows to exclude namespace if needed
+	* ns (optional) -  a string, ns0 by default, allows you to update your namespace
+	* addTargetSchema (optional) - a boolean, alse by default, allows to update target schema

 ### `sudsClient.invoke(soapAction, body, callback(xmlDoc))`